Skip to content

 • a short description of the change

-• the exact location where the code should be added or modified
+• the exact location where it should be applied

 Use Developer Mode when:

-• You are extending an existing file one feature at a time
+• you are extending an existing file step by step

 How Developer Mode Works